2 dead, 14 injured after shooting at Texas homecoming party

 "I just briefly saw one that was a very graphic video," Meeks said.
 "I don't know that's going to help anything at all."

-Meeks said the party was being held at a facility called The Party Venue in Greenville and that the owner was cooperating with authorities.
-He said he was not aware of any surveillance video in the area.
+Meeks said the party was held at a facility called The Party Venue and that the owner was cooperating with authorities.
+The venue sits along a highway in a rural area some 2.5 miles (4 kilometers) from the Greenville city limits.
+Meeks said he was not aware of any surveillance video in the area.

+Outside the venue Sunday, a few Halloween masks and other debris were strewn about.
+Pools of blood could be seen on the ground.

+A patrol sergeant and deputy were at the venue when the shooting happened, having been called there for complaints about illegal parking, Meeks said.
+An off-duty Farmersville police officer was also there, working as security for the party.

+Authorities were questioning someone who appeared to be intoxicated when they heard gunshots from the back of the building, Meeks said.

-Meeks praised the patrol sergeant and deputy who were on the scene at the time of the shooting, saying that the sergeant quickly assessed that one of gunshot victims had life-threatening injuries and transported that person to a hospital, while the deputy triaged others until paramedics arrived.
+Meeks praised the patrol sergeant and deputy, saying the sergeant quickly determined that one of gunshot victims had life-threatening injuries and transported that person to a hospital, while the deputy triaged others until paramedics arrived.

-According to its website, Texas A&M University-Commerce is the second-largest university in the Texas A&M University System.
-The school was founded in 1889 and was known by several names, including East Texas State University, prior to joining the Texas A&M system in 1996.
+The shooting came as Texas A&M University-Commerce, east of Dallas, celebrated homecoming weekend.
+According to its website, it is the second-largest university in the Texas A&M University System.
+The school was founded in 1889 and was known by several names, including East Texas State University, before joining the Texas A&M system in 1996.
 The university has around 6,000 undergraduate students and 4,000 graduate students.

 Comments